Again one of Kenny’s favorite courses start to finish!

 Lifeguards will be on the water for your safety.

-You will exit the Transition Area in the parking lot directly up the hill and follow the park road to the dead end in the back of the park.
-This is a 6mi course, so it will be 3 laps for long course and 2 laps for sprint athletes.
-At the back side you will not have a loop turnaround through a parking lot so you can keep your speed and focus.
-The front side turnaround is a fast short downhill after a short climb, this is what has become the "hot" corner, a couple hundred spectators gather at this spot, you must slow when heading downhill to the turn.
+You will exit the Transition Area in the parking lot directly up the hill and follow the park road to the dead-end in the back of the park.
+This is a 6mi course, 2 laps for sprint athletes and 4 loops for long course athletes.
+At the backside, you will loop through a parking lot so you can keep your speed and focus.
+The front side turnaround is a fast short downhill after a short climb, this is what has become the “hot” corner, a couple of hundred spectators gather at this spot, you must slow when heading downhill to the turn.

 The entire course will be closed to all traffic.
-We will have cones down the middle ensuring you do not cross the middle line as this is a rolling, sweeping, fast and exhillerating course.
-After completing your 3rd lap, you will head down the hill back to the Transition Area.
+We will have cones down the middle ensuring you do not cross the middle line as this is a rolling, sweeping, fast and exhilarating course.
+After completing your 2nd or 4th lap, you will head down the hill back to the Transition Area.
+This bike course will test both your fitness level as well as your gear changing ability.

 Exiting the Transition Area out the back end opposite of bike, you will follow the run chute back up the driveway that you entered and exited on the bike, up through the crowds watching the bike discipline and into woods on the trail.
-You will follow the groomed trail along the ponds around the campground and back.
+You will pop out on McGinnis road and head back to the park heading into the camping side for the 5k, turning around and heading back to the beach.
+This is a 2 loop course for the long distance athletes.
+Again, slightly rolling, fun and fast.

 You will start with your specific swim wave.
 Check the information cube at the event for wave start information.